For Payments

-A Stripe-shaped REST API, settled on AsentumChain.
+A Stripe-shaped REST API, settled on AsentumChain in five seconds.
 Charges, customers, checkout sessions, webhooks.
-Drop the SDK into any Node app and start billing — settlement is on the chain, underneath.
+Drop the SDK into any Node app and start billing — settlement happens on the chain underneath.

 import { Asentum } from '@asentum/pay';